scaomath/torch-cfd/README.md

 ## Acknowledgments
 The research of Brarda and Xi is supported by the National Science Foundation award DMS-2208412.
 The work of Li was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DEAC52-07NA27344 and was supported by the LLNL-LDRD program under Project No. 24ERD033.
-Cao is greatful for the support from [Long Chen (UC Irvine)](https://github.com/lyc102/ifem) and
+Cao is grateful for the support from [Long Chen (UC Irvine)](https://github.com/lyc102/ifem) and
 [Ludmil Zikatanov (Penn State)](https://github.com/HAZmathTeam/hazmath) over the years, and their efforts in open-sourcing scientific computing codes.
 Cao also appreciates the support from the National Science Foundation DMS-2309778, and the free A6000 credits at the SSE ML cluster from the University of Missouri.